Climate Change Glossary

 Reference: ISO 14068

-A process that acts to amplify or reduce direct warming or cooling effects.
-An example of climate feedback would be warmer winter temperatures that allow permafrost to melt, which releases methane previously trapped by the permafrost.
-Methane in turn is a powerful GHG that contributes to climate change.
+A cyclical environmental process that acts to amplify or reduce direct climate warming or cooling effects.
+An example of climate feedback would be warmer winter temperatures that allow permafrost to melt, which releases methane previously trapped by permafrost.
+Methane in turn is a powerful GHG that contributes to warming temperatures, thereby causing more permafrost to melt.

 Climate Forcing